 I have since found the perfect container to upcycle into a handy shaker bottle that dispense just the right amount of powder for dishwashing.
 The raisin tub I was using previously is dispensing baking soda now.

 One of my main concern when switching to tea seed powder is its short shelf life.
-It is best to use up within 3 months after the bag is opened, according to the instructions on the packaging.
+It is best to use up within three months after the bag is opened, according to the packaging instructions.
 Going by how little is required to wash my hair and the dishes, I need to have more uses for it to use up 1 kg packet every 3 months.

 Here are some uses I have found so far :

 // Makeup Brush Cleaner.
 Since tea seed powder has anti-bacterial properties, I started using it to replace diluted liquid castile soap to clean my makeup brushes.
 I simply mix 1 heap teaspoon of powder with water in a small glass and run the makeup brush back and forth in the glass to release the makeup, grease etc. Rinse the brush and repeat to ensure that it is completely clean of makeup.
 Wrap the brush with a clean cotton towel and squeeze to dry the bristles slightly.
 Hang brush with hair facing downwards to air dry.

 // Fruit and vegetable cleaner.
 I got this idea when I saw commercially produced fruit and vegetable cleaner made with tea seed powder.
 I have only used it on fruit and vegetables with peels like apples, grapes (still attached to stalks,) zucchini, carrots, etc. I soak them in tea seed powder and water solution for 10 minutes before rinsing clean.
 Tea seed powder is not edible, so it is important to rinse the fruit and vegetables clean after soaking.